RSdropin/RSdropinUK/index.md

 ### The next session

-Our next session will take place via Zoom on: Wednesday 27th October, 13:00-15:00 BST.
-From 13:15 to 13:30 we will have an informal tutorial and walkthrough providing an "Absolute Beginners Guide To...basic websites using Github Pages".
+Our next session will take place via Zoom on: Wednesday 24th November, 13:00-15:00 BST.
+From 13:15 to 13:30 we will have an informal tutorial and walkthrough providing an "Absolute Beginners Guide To...Github Actions".
+I (Lucy) will do a walkthrough of a workflow I recently developed for teaching.
+This combines Github actions and the PyGithub API.
 Please come join!

 ### Helping out